-Asia shares mostly higher on upbeat talk on China-US trade
+World shares mixed as May seeks more time for Brexit deal

 SAMSUNG PROFIT PLUNGES: Samsung Electronics Co. said Friday that its operating profit likely fell more than 60% in January-March from a year earlier amid falling memory chip prices and slowing demand for display panels.
 The South Korean technology giant estimated an operating profit of 6.2 trillion won ($5.4 billion) for the January-March quarter, which would represent a 60.4% drop from the same period last year.
 The company said revenue likely fell 14% to 52 trillion won ($45.8 billion).

-ENERGY: Benchmark U.S. crude lost 8 cents to $62.02 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude rose 4 cents to $62.14 per barrel in electronic trading on the New York Mercantile Exchange.
 It dropped 0.6% to settle at $62.10 a barrel on Thursday.
-Brent crude, used to price international oils, shed 30 cents to $69.10 per barrel.
+Brent crude, used to price international oils, shed 9 cents to $69.31 per barrel.